-First, full period regressions generate estimates around .3-.4, highly significant, and robust to the introduction of an overall time trend or country fixed effects.37 Second, the implied elasticity varies significantly across countries with strong effects in English speaking countries, and particularly the United States and the United Kingdom where the elasticity is around 0.5, and much more modest effects in other countries such as Japan, Sweden, or Italy, where the elasticity is close to zero.
+First, full period regressions generate estimates around 0.3-0.4, highly significant, and robust to the introduction of an overall time trend or country fixed effects.37 Second, the implied elasticity varies significantly across countries with strong effects in English-speaking countries, and particularly the United States and the United Kingdom where the elasticity is around 0.5, and much more modest effects in other countries such as Japan, Sweden, or Italy, where the elasticity is close to zero.
 This suggests that the elasticity likely depends on the institutional set-up of each country.
-Third, the elasticity was smaller (below .2) in the early period 1960-1980 but increased sharply to .6-.8 in the period 1981-2010, again suggesting that behavioral response varies over time perhaps as institutions changes.
+Third, the elasticity was smaller (below 0.2) in the early period 1960-1980 but increased sharply to 0.6-0.8 in the period 1981-2010, again suggesting that behavioral response varies over time perhaps as institutions change.